The Challenge: War of the Worlds

-The Challenge: War of the Worlds is the thirty-third season of the MTV reality competition series The Challenge.
-This season featured alumni from The Real World, The Challenge, Are You the One?, The Bachelor Canada, The Bachelorette, Big Brother, Celebrity Big Brother UK, Love Island UK, Survivor Turkey, American Ninja Warrior, Party Down South, Geordie Shore, Ex on the Beach (Brazil, U.S., and UK), Telemundo, and Floribama Shore competing for a share of a $1 million prize.
+The Challenge: War of the Worlds is the 33rd season of the MTV reality competition series The Challenge.
+This season featured alumni from The Real World, The Challenge, Are You the One?, The Bachelor Canada, The Bachelorette, Big Brother, Celebrity Big Brother UK, Love Island UK, Survivor Türkiye, American Ninja Warrior, Party Down South, Geordie Shore, Ex on the Beach (Brazil, U.S., and UK), Telemundo, and Floribama Shore competing for a share of a $1 million prize.
 The season had a "Basic Training" launch special on January 30, 2019, and premiered on February 6, 2019 on MTV.

 This is the first edition of the War of the Worlds series, with War of the Worlds 2 following in the fall of 2019.

 Format

 This season featured 16 Challenge veterans and 18 prospects - debuting Challenge competitors from around the world.
 For the first ten episodes, the players competed in male/female pairs.
 Each veteran player paired with a prospect of the opposite sex.
 The Prospect picked their alumni partner based on the finish order of the opening "Impending Dune" challenge.
 Once in their pairs, the main phase of the game began.
 The main elements of the game are as follows: